itemsapi/elasticitems/README.md

 # ElasticItems

-Higher level client for Elasticsearch in Node.js oriented on facets
+Elasticsearch 7.x client for JS with faceted search, custom features and simple interface

 ## Features